Skip to main content

 Referrals can help you find a good veterinarian

-When choosing a veterinarian, talk to family, neighbors, and friends to see who they use and if they would recommend them for your pet.
+When picking a veterinarian, talk to family, neighbors, and friends to see who they use and if they would recommend them for your pet.
 Ask how long they have been using the vet and what they like about him or her.
 You can also talk to breeders or breed club members who probably know veterinarians knowledgeable about your breed and the types of problems they experience.
 Groomers, managers at local animal shelters, members of local animal rescue groups, and local dog trainers can also help when it comes to recommending veterinary professionals.
 Once you have a list of names, you can visit the animal hospital website and read client reviews.

 If you don’t find what you are looking for through referrals, you can turn to your state’s veterinary society for a list of reputable professionals, many broken down by specialty.
 For example, the New York State Veterinary Medical Society (NYSVMS) offers search functions that include such categories as emergency hospitals, avian/exotic/reptile, and equine, and it even has a category for practices that cater to low-income clients or offer reduced fees.
 According to the NYSVMS, all veterinarians listed on the site are actively involved in the profession through membership in the society.
 All members are required to take continuing education programs and join regional groups where they discuss the latest techniques with colleagues.